pratik-git10/course_selling_platform/README.md

 - Login as admin or user
 - Admin can add course
 - It will give live link for video
 - Sign in users can watch video       only.

 ### Tech Stack
 - Next Js for frontend.
 - Nodejs for backend.
 - Aws for storage.
 - Clerk Authentication.
+- Convex